Skip to content

 8 Best CPUs for RTX 2080 in 2024

-When purchasing or upgrading CPU for RTX 2080, there exist multiple factors worth considering to avoid compatibility issues with other components.
+When purchasing or upgrading the CPU for RTX 2080, there exist multiple factors worth considering to avoid compatibility issues with other components.
 Usually, all CPUs are compatible with all graphics cards, but you need to know if the CPU you have selected will be sufficient for the particular graphics card or not.

 GeForce RTX 2080 was launched in 2018 along with RTX 2080 Super followed by RTX 2080 ti in 2019.